kriszyp/put-selector/README.md

 setAttribute to assign the attribute to the element.
 Multiple attributes and classes can be assigned to a single element.

-The put function returns the last top level element created or referenced.
+The put function returns the last top level element created or referenced from a selector.
 In the examples above, the newly create element would be returned.
+Note that passing in an existing node will not change the return value (as it is assumed you already have a reference to it).

 Modifying Elements
 ----------------